Jon-GSC/MT1D_CNN/README.md

 * jon.liu@nrcan-rncan.gc.ca

+### License

+Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the MIT Licence

+The Canada wordmark and related graphics associated with this distribution are protected under trademark law and copyright law.
+No permission is granted to use them outside the parameters of the Government of Canada's corporate identity program.
+For more information, see Federal identity requirements.

 ### Acknowledgments:

 * MT1D_CNN used open source codes and library from github, google, kaggle, and open-sourced geophysical inversion packages mtpy and occam1d.
 Please cite the related references in your publications.